-A new model of non-local self-interacting quantum electron has been proposed.
+A new model of a non-local self-interacting quantum electron has been proposed.
 Such self-interaction is provided by the spin-charge quantum dynamics.
-The non-linear realization of $\gamma$-matrices of Dirac by the tangent vector fields to $CP(3)$ is used instead of the second quantization.
-The back-reaction of the internal dynamics reflects in ``slow" accelerated motion of attached ``Lorentz reference frame" introducing state-dependent dynamical space-time coordinates. ``Field-shell" of energy-momentum distribution is described by the system of quasi-linear PDE's.
-These are the consequence of the conservation law of energy-momentum vector field expressed by affine parallel transport in $CP(3)$ agrees with Fubini-Study metric.
+The non-linear realization of the $\gamma$-matrices of Dirac by the tangent vector fields to $CP(3)$ is used instead of the second quantization.
+The back-reaction of the internal dynamics reflects in ``slow" accelerated motion of the attached ``Lorentz reference frame" introducing state-dependent dynamical space-time coordinates.
+A ``field-shell" of energy-momentum distribution is described by the system of quasi-linear PDE's.
+These are the consequence of the conservation law of energy-momentum vector field expressed by affine parallel transport in $CP(3)$ which agrees with the Fubini-Study metric.

 ``Off-shell" dispersion law, group and phase velocities asymptotically coincide with de Broglie ``on-shell" dispersion law.
-These excitations of self-interacting electron pose a lot of interesting questions.
+These excitations of the self-interacting electron pose a lot of interesting questions.
 For example:

-1. The general dispersion law (73) probably may be related to the problem of the lepton generations (electron, muon, tauon).
-The detailed numerical analysis should give reply on this question.
+1. The general dispersion law (72) may be related to the problem of the lepton generations (electron, muon, tauon).
+Detailed numerical analysis should give reply on this question.

-2. The generation of electromagnetic-like field by the coset transformations of manifold $CP(3)$ is also questionable.
+2. The generation of an electromagnetic-like field by the coset transformations of manifold $CP(3)$ is also an interesting question.

-3. Self-interacting electron sharply concentrated in the the area with linear size of the order of Compton wave-length.
-New calculation of the Lamb shift in the framework of non-local electron will be done.
-Probably it may avoid divergences without renormalization procedure.
+3. The self-interacting electron is sharply concentrated in the the area with linear size of the order of Compton wave-length.
+A new calculation of the Lamb shift in the framework of non-local electron should be done.
+It may avoid divergences without renormalization procedure.

 These acute old problems could not be solved separately and they require some general framework.
-Here I would like to give outlook (without technical details given above in ``Conclusion") of my approach to these topics.
+Here I would like to give an outlook (without technical details given above in ``Conclusion") of my approach to these topics.